ie/Code-Challenge-1/README.md

 ```

 **Deliverables:**

-The source files, the test data and any test code.
+- Spend as little or as much time as you like on the challenge.
-It is not required to provide any graphical output showing the movement of Pacman.
+- *It is not required to provide any graphical output* showing the movement of Pacman.
+- The output of the efforts should be committed back into a Public Repo in Github and the URL shared back for review.
+- Proving your code works via unit testing is highly encouraged